mohsinalimat/ContainerScrollViewController/README.md

 <img src="Images/Purpose-Comparison.png" width="888px" align="center">

 This case can be handled by nesting the view inside a scroll view.
-This can be implemented manually in Interface Builder, as described by Apple's [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html) documentation, but this approach can be awkward.
+This can be implemented manually in Interface Builder, as described by Apple's [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html) documentation, but this approach can be tedious.
 According to the Medium article [How to configure a UIScrollView with Auto Layout in Interface Builder](https://medium.com/@pradeep_chauhan/how-to-configure-a-uiscrollview-with-auto-layout-in-interface-builder-218dcb4022d7), 17 steps are required.

-ContainerScrollViewController makes this task more pleasant by using Interface Builder's container view feature to embed a view controller in a scroll view.
+To streamline this task, ContainerScrollViewController uses Interface Builder's container view feature to specify the view that should be embedded in the scroll view, and creates the necessary Auto Layout constraints for you.
 The embedded view controllers's contents can then be manipulated separately in Interface Builder.

 << Interface Builder embedding screenshot >>

-ContainerScrollViewController also takes care of several tricky edge cases involving the keyboard and device rotations.
+Most importantly, ContainerScrollViewController takes care of several tricky edge cases involving the keyboard and device rotations.

 ## Installation